Atlético Madrid: Golden age (1947–1965)

 Under Helenio Herrera and with the help of Larbi Benbarek, Atlético won La Liga again in 1950 and 1951.
 With the departure of Herrera in 1953, the club began to slip behind Real Madrid and Barcelona and for the remainder of the 1950s were left to battle it out with Athletic Bilbao for the title of third team in Spain.

 However, during the 1960s and 1970s, Atlético Madrid seriously challenged Barcelona for the position of second team.
 The 1957–58 season saw Ferdinand Daučík take charge of Atlético, where he led them to second place in La Liga.
 This resulted in Atlético qualifying for the 1958–59 European Cup since the winners, Real Madrid, were the reigning European champions.
 Inspired by Brazilian centre-forward Vavá and Enrique Collar, Atlético reached the semi-finals after beating Drumcondra, CSKA Sofia and Schalke 04.
 In the semi-finals, they met Real Madrid, who won the first leg 2–1 at the Santiago Bernabéu while Atlético won 1–0 at the Metropolitano.
 The tie went to a replay and Real won 2–1 in Zaragoza.

 Atlético, however, gained their revenge when, led by former Real coach José Villalonga, they defeated Real in two successive Copa del Rey finals in 1960 and 1961.
 In 1962, they won the European Cup Winners' Cup, beating Fiorentina 3–0 after a replay.
 This achievement was significant for the club, as the Cup Winners' Cup was the only major European trophy that Real Madrid never won.
-The following year the club reached the 1963 final, but lost to English side Tottenham Hotspur 5–1.
+The following year, the club reached the 1963 finals, but lost to English side Tottenham Hotspur 5–1.
 Enrique Collar, who continued to be an influential player during this era, was now joined by the likes of midfielder Miguel Jones and midfield playmaker Adelardo.

 Atlético's best years coincided with dominant Real Madrid teams.
 Between 1961 and 1980, Real Madrid dominated La Liga, winning the competition 14 times.
 During this era, only Atlético offered Real any serious challenge, winning La Liga titles in 1966, 1970, 1973 and 1977 and finishing runners-up in 1961, 1963 and 1965.
 The club had further success winning the Copa del Rey on three occasions in 1965, 1972 and 1976.
-In 1965, when they finished as La Liga runners-up to Real after an intense battle for the title, Atlético became the first team to beat Real at the Bernabéu in eight years.
+In 1965, when they finished as La Liga runners-up to Real after an intense battle for the titles, Atlético became the first team to beat Real at the Bernabéu in eight years.